-In this example, we will create Pie chart for Sales by country so, Drag and drop the Sales Amount column from dataset to chart data values and Country Name in category group.
+In this example, we will create a Pie chart for Sales by country.
+So, Drag and drop the Sales Amount column from dataset to chart data values and Country Name in category group.

 Click on the Preview button to see the report preview.